dj1ch/minigotchi-ESP32/INSTALL.md

 Here you can find out how to install Minigotchi on the ESP32.
 Installing on the Pico is not possible as the code is meant for the ESP32.

-**For building on an ESP32, see [this](https://github.com/Pwnagotchi-Unofficial/minigotchi/blob/main/INSTALL.md).
-Don't use this repository for the ESP866.**
+**For building on an ESP8266, see [this](https://github.com/Pwnagotchi-Unofficial/minigotchi/blob/main/INSTALL.md).
+Don't use this repository for the ESP866.
+The Wio Terminal is still a WIP.**

 ## Building using Arduino IDE